 More on Work Experience (if any)

-ClearIAS.com: Details of your organization, name of post and the duration of experience:
+ClearIAS.com: Details of your organization, name of the post and the duration of experience:

 After Engineering: India Cements (6 Months), after MBA: ABB Ltd (6 Months), Infosys (22 Month), Tehsildar in Haryana (1 year), DANICS (9 Months), IRS C&E